rcammisola/tennis-game-refactoring-kata/README.md

 1. Group together score calculation for in-progress game into a method `_in_progress_game_score` so that we have a method that would only change if the incomplete scoring required changes.

+1. Remove magic numbers for point values - created constants for points values love, fifteen, thiry, forty.
+These were tricky to name and I'm still unsure about them 1 == 15?!

 ### Reservations about the implementation

 * Concerns for calculating and representing the game score are mixed